53 Different Types of Beetles in Michigan

 The long-jointed beetle is one type that can be found in Michigan.
 These types of beetles in Michigan are brown with spots and stripes on their wing covers.

-They are about an inch long and have a straight, narrow bodies.
-When threatened, they will stand on their hind legs with their forelegs raised like they’re boxing.
+They are about an inch long and have straight, narrow bodies.
+They will stand on their hind legs with their forelegs raised like boxing when threatened.

 Also, have long necks and antennae that curl at the tip.
-This beetle lives near water sources, such as marshes and streams, as well as along the sides of roads.
+This beetle lives near water sources, such as marshes and streams, along the sides of roads.

 50. Maize Weevil